 First make the syrup, as it needs to cool down.
 Combine the sugar and water in a medium saucepan (at a medium heat).
 Stir and bring the mixture to a boil.
 Once it boils, reduce the heat to low and let the syrup simmer for about 10 minutes, uncovered.
 Add the lemon juice, mix well and simmer for another 3 minutes.
 Turn the heat off and let the syrup cool down while you make the semolina cake.

 Grease a square or rectangular baking dish (mine was 20 cm x 27 cm – about 8”x 10”) with 2 tbsp. olive oil.
 First beat the eggs and the sugar in a large mixing bowl briskly for a few minutes, until the sugar dissolves.
-Then add the olive oil, yoghurt, semolina, flour, the baking powder and beat well.
+Then add the remaining 2 tbsp. olive oil, yoghurt, semolina, flour, the baking powder and beat well.
 Stir in the vanilla extract, lemon juice and lemon zest and mix well until you have a smooth batter.
 Pour the batter into the greased baking dish and bake in the preheated oven for about 25 – 30 minutes, until the cake is golden brown.
 To check; insert a toothpick to the center of the cake, if it comes out clean, that means the cake is cooked.
 If not, bake for another 3-5 minutes.

 Using a large spoon, drizzle the cooled syrup all over the semolina cake.
 Let the cake absorb the syrup and cool down.
 Once cool, cut the revani in square or diamond shapes; you can serve revani with ground pistachio and desiccated coconut over the top like we do in Turkey.